GFHeader

 Gila Ellen Fortinsky

 Gila is the daughter and granddaughter of Holocaust survivors.
-Her mother and grandparents were forced into the Kovno Ghetto in Lithuania in 1941, where they lived in squalor, fear and starvation for three years.
-Her mother, as a toddler, was hidden during the KinderAktion, when the Nazis kidnapped every child they could find in the ghetto, and from then lived in hiding under a plank in the ghetto room the family shared.
+Her Mother and grandparents were forced into the Kovno Ghetto in Lithuania in 1941, where they lived in squalor, fear and starvation for three years.
+Her mother, as a toddler, was hidden during the KinderAktion, when the Nazis kidnapped every child they could find in the ghetto, and from then on lived in hiding under a plank in the ghetto room the family shared.

 ??????????